 If you don’t want to be limited to the ferry schedules, maximize your art-hopping with InsideJapan Tours’ personally tailored itineraries for the Setouchi Triennale, which include on-demand charter yacht service between the 12 islands.
 (It also offers Setouchi Seaplane excursions that allow you to take in the islands from above.)

-Many first-timers to Setouchi Triennale might think they’ll be able to see every piece of art or even every island, but unless you have unlimited time, it’s going to be difficult.
+Islands not to miss Many first-timers to Setouchi Triennale might think they’ll be able to see every piece of art or even every island, but unless you have unlimited time, it’s going to be difficult.
 Instead, focus on one of these islands a day and try to enjoy the slow pace and natural beauty of the region, as well as the local food.

 This is the island where it all began.
 Japanese billionaire Soichiro Fukutake opened Benesse House Museum in 1992, bringing contemporary architecture and art to abandoned homes and beaches on the island.
 Twenty years ago, Naoshima was an isolated and sleepy island, but Fukutake saw the island’s natural beauty as a perfect backdrop for art, and art as a salvation for the island’s suffering economy.
 Designed by architect Tadao Ando, the Benesse House overlooks the Seto Inland Sea and doubles as both a museum and boutique art hotel.
 Spend a night at the museum under the same roof as works by Hiroshi Sugimoto, David Hockney, Gerhard Richter, Shinro Ohtake, and Richard Long.
 Or for a more budget-friendly option, sleep on the nearby beach in a yurt or in traditional minshuku (Japanese guesthouses).